ddddddO/packemon/README.md

 I intend to develop it patiently🌴

+The images of Packemon on REDME should be used as reference only, as they may look different from the actual Packemon.

 > [!WARNING]
 > This tool is implemented with protocol stacks from scratch and utilizes raw socket.</br>
 > There may be many bugs.
 If you find a bug, I would be glad if you raise an issue or give me a pull request!